Updated: Feb 2, 2022

 In our passage this week, the "bad guys" have told the king that he needs to stop praying to God for deliverance, that God has said that He wants the bad guys to win.
 The bad guys list a bunch of things that have already happened as evidence that "clearly your God wants things to work out this way".

 I'll talk about the answer to this question in the context of our passage down below, but for now, let's just make this question generic.
 We all know that sometimes, God's answer to our prayer is a "no".
-And every once in a while, we live long enough to realize why -- God had a better job in mind, a better relationship in mind, and better treatment in mind, etc. But in the moment, how do we know when God has answered our prayer with a "no" and that we should stop praying for that?
+And every once in a while, we live long enough to realize why -- God had a better job in mind, a better relationship in mind, and better treatment in mind, someone else's future in mind, etc. But in the moment, how do we know when God has answered our prayer with a "no" and that we should stop praying for that?

 This is an important question for every Christian to be comfortable with.